mirainc/mira-kit/docs/README.md

 npm start
 ```

-The `npx` command will download the `create-mira-app` cli and bootstrap your first Mira app.
+The [`npx`](https://www.npmjs.com/package/npx) command comes installed with Node 5.2+ and will download the `create-mira-app` cli and bootstrap your first Mira app.
 Run `npm start` to start the app in the MiraKit development environment.

 You don't need to install Webpack, Babel or ESLint — MiraKit conveniently handles all the build configuration for you.